JoelCCodes/hosted-mcp-servers/README.md

 ## Quality Criteria

-This is not an exhaustive list of all remote MCP servers.
+This is not an exhaustive list of all Hosted MCP servers.
 We maintain high standards for inclusion:

 - **Official Support**: Servers that are maintained by their underlying companies are preferred
 - **Production Ready**: Must be stable and suitable for production use